Lions Gate Bridge: History

 In 1986, the Guinness family, as a gift to Vancouver, purchased decorative lights that make it a distinctive nighttime landmark.
-The 170 lights were designed and installed by British engineer Ian Hayward, and first lit up on February 19 of that year.
-In July 2009, the bridge's lighting system was updated with new LED lights to replace its system of 100-watt mercury vapour bulbs.
-The switch to LEDs was expected to reduce power consumption on the bridge by 90 percent and save the provincial government about $30,000 a year in energy and maintenance costs.
+The 170 lights were designed and installed by British engineer Ian Hayward and first lit up on February 19 of that year.

+In 1994, a new counterflow system was introduced to the bridge to reduce congestion.

 From September 2000 to September 2001, the replacement of the entire suspended structure of the original suspension bridge was undertaken without interruption of peak-hour traffic – the first time an entire suspended structure of a major suspension bridge was replaced while in daily use.
 As with the 1975 replacement work, this was facilitated by a series of separate nighttime and weekend closures to replace one section at a time.
 The old suspended section was lowered to a barge, and the new lighter and wider orthotropic deck section raised into place and connected.
 A total of 47 sections were used before being paved.
 The new deck was designed with the two pedestrian walkways cantilevered to the outside of the suspension cables and the three road lanes widened from 3 to 3.6 m each.
 As a result of the 2001 replacement, the 63-year-old suspension bridge, which was described as "not designed for durability", had its lifespan extended.

+In July 2009, the bridge's lighting system was updated with new LED lights to replace its system of 100-watt mercury vapour bulbs.
+The switch to LEDs was expected to reduce power consumption on the bridge by 90 percent and save the provincial government about $30,000 a year in energy and maintenance costs.

+In 2020, a project to decrease the likelihood of a boat accident was completed.

+In May 2022, a project to replace the lane control signals with new LED ones was completed.

+In late 2023, the northern approach was repaved.